mark-watson/dojo-mobile-clj/README.md

 # dojo-mobile-clj

-A website written in noir.
+A website written in noir for experimenting with Dojo Mobile.
+Generated web apps look and work OK on Android and iOS (iPhone and iPad) devices).

 ## Usage